-If you find yourself with an abundance of summer "Cucuzza" squash, you're probably searching for a delicious recipe to make with it and my Italian Cucuzza Squash Stew is the perfect plant-based meal to make that the entire family will love!
+If you find yourself with an abundance of summer "Cucuzza" squash, you're probably searching for a delicious recipe to make with it, and my Italian Cucuzza Squash Stew is the perfect plant-based, one-pot meal that is ready in under 30 minutes that the entire family will love!

 Table of Contents